foollbar/Ponga/README.md

 stack exec training
 ```

-this will generate pair of trained gene in gene.txt.
+this will generate a pair of trained gene in gene.txt.

-there is no interface to amend parameters yet, you may edit Train.hs directly.
+there is no interface to amend training parameters yet, you may edit Train.hs directly.

 ## Visualize